hexbatch/apple-core/v1/docs/core-overview.md

 allows_set, being an attribute, can use a javascript to do complex logic to decide this

+### Allergies

+Sometimes an attribute does not want to be in a set if another attribute is already in the set. this is set in the attributes allergy array

+### Affinities

+Sometimes an attribute must have another attribute to already exist in a set before it can join it.
+This is set in the attribute's affinity array

 ## Read and write permissions can be defined by set membership

 attributes have the option to be readable or/and writable based on other attributes being present in the same set (not necessarily in the same token)